nitad54448/yappari-5-1/README.md

 You can alse search the best Tikhonov parameter, the command :
 _search_lambda>>0.0002&0.1_
 will calculate 1024 DRTs in the range 0.0002 and 0.1 and reconstruct all the 1024 Z sets, then select best lambda parameter based on the minim squared error between the calculated and experimental sets.
 Obviously you can replace 0.0002 and 0.1 with other values you want but you must separate them with _&_.
 No space should be in the command (you can use fractional or E string, for instance _search_lambda>>1E-6&2E-2_ is accepted).
+Another command you may try is
+_calculate_drt_fisk
+if you want to test another non-negative Least-squares (NNLS) procedure.
+It is based on the algorithm proposed by [Fisk](https://arxiv.org/abs/1307.7345) and implemented in versions of Yappari prior to 14th of aug 2023.

 ### About ###
 Brief help listing the version of the program.